Business and Finance

 The internal audits will be held on a quarterly basis to deliberate on the direction of the company regarding investments in risky ventures and depreciation in stocks.

-From both audits, the losses in form of tax will show the probable investments to reduce the funds spent in tax payments.
+From both audits, the losses in the form of tax will show the probable investments to reduce the funds spent in tax payments.

 The performance of the investments will determine the success rate and change in goals.